m4ss1m0g/mediatr-ts/README.md

 # MediatR-TS

-Porting to typescript of the famouse [MediatR](https://github.com/jbogard/MediatR) for C#.
+Porting to typescript of the famous [MediatR](https://github.com/jbogard/MediatR) for C#.
 It work out-of-the-box with an internal resolver, however it can be 'plugged in' with [Inversify](https://inversify.io/).

 ## Installation